enklu/enkluplayer-jsapi-docs/source/includes/app.md

 app.sai.teleport();
 ```

 The `sai` object can be used to control the Spatial Artificial Intelligence familiar.
-Use SAI to communicate essential information about a scene or direct a player's attention toward important elements.
+Use SAI to communicate essential information about a scene or direct a player's attention toward an important element.